-This symbol is the WEATHER ALERT mode with flashing ALERT light only (no Alarm).
+This symbol is the WEATHER ALERT mode with flashing light only (no Alarm).
 If NOAA issues a weather related emergency, the radio will automatically alert you with a small flashing light near the top of the radio.
 The Alert light will continue to flash until any button is pushed.

-- 2. To access the second mode, (WEATHER ALERT with NOAA Audio).
-Press and hold the Weather Alert button again for two seconds until you hear a long beep.
-This symbol Metal () will be displayed in this mode.
-In this mode, if the NOAA alert tone is issued, the red light flashes and the radio switches to Weather Audio automatically. - 3.
-To access the third mode, (WEATHER ALERT with flashing light and siren).
-Press and hold the Weather Alert button again for two seconds until you hear a double beep.
-This symbol ALERT ((>)) will appear and the red light near the top radio comes on continuously.
-In this mode, if the NOAA alert tone is issued, the red light on the top of the radio flashes and a siren turns on for up to 1 minute.
-In this mode, when the siren is active, pressing any button on the radio instantly turns the radio to the Weather Audio and cancels the siren.
+- 2) To access the second mode, (WEATHER ALERT with NOAA Audio).
+Press and hold the Bluetooth/2-Meter/Weather button again for two seconds until you hear a long beep.
+This symbol ALERT O () will be displayed in this mode.
+In this mode, if the NOAA alert tone is issued, the red light flashes and the radio switches to Weather Audio automatically.